 Modoc National Forest

-In the summer of 2012, the Barry Point Fire burned 16,587 acres; most of the high severity burn occurred in the Devils Garden Ranger District.
-Unfortunately, the area is not benefitting from natural regeneration, necessitating the planting of ponderosa pine trees that will assist in the recovery of these scorched areas.
+The Modoc National Forest spans two million acres of northern California.
+In the summer of 2012, the Barry Point Fire burned 16,587 acres; most of the high-severity burn occurred in the Devils Garden Ranger District.
+Unfortunately, the area was not benefitting from natural regeneration, necessitating the planting of ponderosa pine trees to assist in the recovery of these scorched areas.

-Huron-Manistee National Forest
+Huron-Manistee National Forests

 Germany (Schutzgemeinschaft Deutscher Wald)